lorisleiva/laravel-search-string/README.md

        }, '>', 100);
 ```

-As you can see, not only it provides a very convenient way to communicate with your Laravel API (instead of allowing dozens of query fields), it also can be presented to your users as a tool to explore their data.
+As you can see, it not only provides a very convenient way to communicate with your Laravel API (instead of allowing dozens of query fields), but it can also be presented to your users as a tool to explore their data.

 ## Installation